 Get into the ‘Dubai Stone’ lifestyle

 Dubai Stone is a term loosely associated with the weight put on by expats as they move to Dubai.
-A stone, in British language, is roughly 14 lbs.
+A stone, in the British language, is roughly 14 lbs.
 It’s not hard to imagine the reasons behind the weight gain.
-The tendency to skip physical workout, tendency to adopt unhealthy lifestyle.
-Also, the erratic work schedule creates vicious circle of eating late and sleeping late, and contribute to the infamous Dubai Stone.
+The tendency to skip a physical workout, tendency to adopt an unhealthy lifestyle.
+Also, the erratic work schedule creates a vicious circle of eating late and sleeping late, and contribute to the infamous Dubai Stone.

 To address this, get a balanced life and look after your health.
 Cut on take-away and processed foods and make a habit to eat home-cooked meals.
 Get enough sleep and plenty of exercise.
 This should apply whether you are an expat in Dubai or not.

-Get touchy/feely with opposite sex in public
+Get touchy/feely with the opposite sex in public

 Dubai is an Islamic society and its laws are to be followed by the faithful and respected by non-Muslims.
 This means that initiating contact with the opposite sex while in public is not okay.
-Obviously, this also means overt displays of public affection are frowned upon.
+This also means overt displays of public affection are frowned upon.
 Expats are often caught with such ignorance and are dealt with by authorities.
-Even in a modern society such as Dubai — younger Emirati husbands hold hands with wives can be observed, though rarely — local laws (dress codes, behavior towards opposite sex, and so on) apply to all.
+Even in a modern society such as Dubai — younger Emirati husbands hold hands with wives can be observed, though rarely — local laws (dress codes, behavior towards the opposite sex, and so on) apply to all.

 Fail to widen network outside work circle

-One mistake expats usually make is that they are only confined with the people they associated with at work.
+One mistake expats usually make is that they are only confined to the people they associated with at work.
 In a diverse city like Dubai, there are plenty of opportunities to meet people from different backgrounds and cultures.
 Dubai presents this great opportunity.
 You can expand your network by connecting with others outside of your workplace.

 You can join groups of expats from your own country, or general meetup of other foreigners through fitness gyms or do volunteer work.
-Or perhaps visit the markets, explore other attractions and through these experiences you’ll learn more about Dubai and meet more like-minded individuals.
+Or perhaps visit the markets, explore other attractions and through these experiences, you’ll learn more about Dubai and meet more like-minded individuals.